Seth Martinez: Miami Marlins

 On November 4, 2024, Martinez was claimed off waivers by the Arizona Diamondbacks.
 Martinez was designated for assignment by the Diamondbacks on February 17, 2025.
 On February 20, Martinez was claimed off waivers by the Miami Marlins.
 On February 27, Miami designated him for assignment after they acquired Brett de Geus.
 On March 2, Martinez was claimed off waivers by the Seattle Mariners.
 However, he was claimed back off waivers by Miami on March 15.
 Martinez was designated for assignment following the acquisition of Tyler Phillips on March 26.
 He cleared waivers and was sent outright to the Triple-A Jacksonville Jumbo Shrimp.
 In 41 appearances for Jacksonville, Martinez compiled a 3-2 record and 3.71 ERA with 54 strikeouts and eight saves across 43 2/3 innings pitched.
 On August 27, the Marlins selected Martinez's contract, adding him to their active roster.
 In six appearances for Miami, he recorded a 5.40 ERA with four strikeouts across 6 2/3 innings pitched.
 Martinez was designated for assignment by the Marlins on September 11.
 He elected free agency after clearing waivers on September 13.

+Boston Red Sox

+On January 9, 2026, Martinez signed a minor league contract with the Boston Red Sox.
+He made 33 appearances (including nine starts) for the Triple–A Worcester Red Sox, posting a 3–2 record and 5.55 ERA with 49 strikeouts and one save over 60 innings of work.
+On August 9, Boston selected Martinez's contract, adding him to their active roster.
+He made his only appearance for the team on August 11, allowing one run across one inning pitched against the Toronto Blue Jays.
+Martinez was designated for assignment by the Red Sox the following day.
+He cleared waivers and was sent outright to Worcester on August 14.